3 Common Mistakes Organisations Make with Exit Surveys

 If you’ve answered those three questions for each question you’ll ask in your survey, you’ll have the start of your new exit survey strategy.

-2 – Digging for dirt
+2 – Digging for Dirt on Exit Surveys

 It can be tempting to ask some ‘juicy’ questions when conducting an exit survey, especially if things aren’t going so well.
-Questions like “what advice would you give to the CEO of the company”, “What was the worse thing about working here” or questions about legal and ethical issues are unlikely to give you anything of value from exiting employees.
+Questions like “what advice would you give to the CEO of the company”, “What was the worst thing about working here” or questions about legal and ethical issues are unlikely to give you anything of value from exiting employees.

-Put yourself in the shoes of the employee, they know the organisation may have extremely large problems but they probably feel that they are not in a position to fix them.
+Put yourself in the shoes of the employee, they know the organisation may have extremely large problems but probably feel that they are not in a position to fix them.

 All the advice they’ve received throughout their career on exit surveys will have been to focus on protecting yourself and your future, not in helping your former employer.
 Employees are not going to risk burning bridges to give you that juicy nugget of information you are waiting for.
 The same goes for trying to get information about the new employer they are going to, the employee is unlikely to give the full truth or feel any responsibility to do so.

-Instead focus on gathering information about an employee’s work experience with the company.
+Instead, focus on gathering information about an employee’s work experience with the company.
 This information can be applied back to your existing employees and is more likely to get honest answers

 If you really want employees to provide open, honest and unfiltered feedback, consider engaging a neutral, third party to conduct the interview.

-3 – Lack of objectivity
+3 – Lack of Objectivity

 Have you ever found yourself ignoring survey results because ‘that department is always difficult’?
 Have you ever decided to skip a question when conducting an exit survey because you felt you already knew that answer or worse, because you were afraid of what the response might be?
 If the answer is yes, then you are guilty of one of the most common and easily made mistakes of research; clouding the data with your own biases and beliefs.

 The data you get from your exit surveys won’t always be easy to take and you won’t always agree with what people are saying.
-Take a step back, let the data tell the story rather than creating narrative that matches your own opinion or what you think people want to hear.
+Take a step back and let the data tell the story rather than creating narrative that matches your own opinion or what you think people want to hear.